Anohni - 4 Degrees

 You know, maybe don't drown in it, but I needed to say it.

-It doesn't pardon you from the table of the conversation.
+Hope is irrelevant, it doesn't pardon you from the table of the conversation,

 It's only four degrees, it's only four degrees.